vegaprotocol/specs/non-protocol-specs/0009-market-decimal-places.md

 priceExponent = 10 ** (18 -9) == 1,000,000,000
 ```

 When an order is submitted, amended, or otherwise updated, the core emits an event for the data-node (and any other interested parties).
 The price in this order event should still be represented as a value in market precision.
-Updating the price on the order internally, for reasonse we shall elaborate on later, should not effect the market data on the event bus.
+Updating the price on the order internally, for reasons we shall elaborate on later, should not effect the market data on the event bus.
 To clarify:

 ```
 // given market decimal places == 0, settlement precision == 2